-Imagine that you suffer a fender bender on a quiet suburban street at low speed (15 mph, for example).
-Nobody appears to be injured, and neither vehicle appears to be damaged.
-After discussing the matter with the other driver and passengers, you wonder how you should handle the accident.
+Imagine you suffer a fender bender on a quiet suburban street at low speed (15 mph, for example).
+No one appears to be injured, and neither vehicle appears to be damaged.
+After discussing the matter with the other driver and passengers, you wonder how you should handle the car accident.

-Is it worth getting a lawyer for a car accident with no apparent damage?
-The answer is yes, you definitely should seek out a minor car accident attorney, for several important reasons.
+Is it worth getting a car accident lawyer for a seemingly minor car accident?
+The answer is yes, you definitely should seek out a car accident lawyer for several important reasons.

-Reason #2: You Can Win Compensation for Noneconomic Damages
+2. You Can Win Compensation for the Different Types of Damages

 - Pain and suffering (for physical pain);